combesal/combesal.github.io/blog/2025-07-15-clear-communication/index.md

 ---
 slug: clear-communication
+title: Clear communication matters… even for a barbecue!
-title: Clear Communication Matters
+sidebar_label: Clear Communication Matters
 authors: [alison]
 tags:
     - technical-writing
     - professional-development
     - learning-journey
 ---

-🔧 Clear communication matters… even for a barbecue!

 Recently, I found myself assembling a new barbecue that came with just a set of unclear, visual-only instructions.